rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

     b := 0A;
 ```

-[^machine-code]:Processors usually work on a byte representation of supported instructions where part of the byte indentifies an operation (e.g. add) the other rest of the byte indicates either registers or relative locations of operands.
+[^machine-code]:Processors usually work on a byte representation of supported instructions where part of the byte identifies an operation (e.g. add) the other rest of the byte indicates either registers or relative locations of operands.

 [^now]: As of 2020-04-18

-## Organzing data in memory
+## Structuring data in memory

 The simplest types would prove problematic when addressing
 more complex data representation if Oberon lacked two other built-in